nshaibu/event_pipeline/_sources/usage/scheduling.rst.txt

 Scheduling
 ==========

-This section covers how to schedule pipeline execution in the Event Pipeline framework.
+This section covers how to schedule pipeline execution in the Nexus framework.

 Overview
 --------